apache/cordova-plugin-geolocation/README.md

 ### Android Quirks

 For historic reasons, this plugin requires GPS Hardware on Android devices, so your app will not be able to run on devices without.
-If you want to use this plugin in your app, but you do not require actual GPS Hardware on the device, install the plugin using the variable *GPS_REQUIRED*
+If you want to use this plugin in your app, but you do not require actual GPS Hardware on the device, install the plugin using the variable *GPS_REQUIRED* set to false:

     cordova plugin add cordova-plugin-geolocation --variable GPS_REQUIRED="false"